rwx-research/upload-captain-artifact/README.md

 # Upload Captain Artifact

+⚠️  This Action is deprecated. ⚠️

+See the latest documentation at https://www.rwx.com/captain/docs/test-suite-integration

+## Deprecated Documentation

 This action uploads test results to [Captain](https://captain.build/).

 Captain provides observability and tooling compatible with your existing CI platform and testing frameworks.